This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 Inline Text Editing

-As LiveCanvas has in-line text editing, you can just click on a text area and start typing to add your own content.
+As LiveCanvas has in-line text editing, you can click on a text area and start typing to add your content.

-If you want to edit another type of element on your page, such as an image, it’s just as easy.
+If you want to edit another type of element on your page, such as an image.
 To do so, click on the element and then the controls for that item will be displayed in the sidebar.
 You can then customize that element through the sidebar panel controls.

 Smartphone and Tablet Viewports

-While you’re working on your page, you can change the size of the viewport at any time.
-Doing so will give you a good idea of how your content will look on a range of devices.
+While you’re working on your page, you can change the viewport’s size at any time.
+Doing so will give you a good idea of how your content will look on various devices.
 This includes small screen smartphones, tablets, and other pre-set viewports.

 HTML and CSS Editing